aishuannu/stanford_ml/README.md

-This contains solutions for Andrew Ng Machine Learning Course Exercises.
+This contains solutions for Andrew Ng Machine Learning Course Exercises in Python.